sinduja-r/Building-an-Google-Cloud-Documentation-Assistant-with-Gen-AI/docs/guide.md

 | `BeautifulSoup (bs4)`   | Parse and extract structured documentation sections                     |
 | `re`                    | Clean up noisy formatting and unicode                                   |
 | `kaggle_secrets`        | Secure access to SerpAPI key in Kaggle environments                     |

+## Example interaction:

+What AWS service do you need help with?
+How to create an EC2 instance?

+Searching AWS documentation for: How to create an EC2 instance Found 3 relevant resources.
+Processing...
+Extracting content from: [URL of AWS doc]
+...

+## Conclusion
+The AWS Documentation Assistant leverages the power of Generative AI to automate the process of searching, understanding, and summarizing vast AWS documentation.
+This assistant can significantly reduce the time developers and cloud engineers spend navigating complex documents and troubleshooting issues.